 Use of Clothes is As Hygienic

-So, you are emotionally blackmailed in believing that those who do not use sanitary pads, are actually inviting infections and may be death (remember the doctor in the movie said that).
+So, you are emotionally blackmailed into believing that those who do not use sanitary pads, are actually inviting infections and maybe death (remember the doctor in the movie said that).
 But, being a man how am I saying that Indian method of using clothes is equally hygienic?
-Oh, for simple reason that our women have used them for thousands of years without any problem.
+Oh, for the simple reason that our women have used them for thousands of years without any problem.
 Because if those really created problems then our mothers and grandmothers would have died using them.
-They were not only physically healthy but they had given birth to dozens of children in normal delivery method without any problem whatsoever.
+They were not only physically healthy but they had given birth to dozens of children in a normal delivery method without any problem whatsoever.
 Today’s sanitary pad users can’t even deliver one healthy child, then how is this sanitary pad bringing revolution in women menstrual health?
 Today’s women suffer from more sexual disease, ovarian issues than our mothers and grandmothers ever faced.
-Ovarian cyst, congenital disease and incapability to bear children is more of modern problems.
+Ovarian cyst, congenital disease, and incapability to bear children are more of modern problems.

 If our grandmothers have sustained menstruation using clothes, then why is this sudden emergency that our women have never felt so far?
 Isn’t it a pure lie created by UN organization for the benefit of sanitary pad manufacturers? (oh I forgot, our markets are open to the world now).